YaseenSadat/YaseenSadat/README.md

 ### Hi there 👋, Yaseen Sadat
 #### Software Development
 I'm Yaseen from Toronto, Ontario!
-I'm currently pursuing a Computer Science Specialist undergrad at University of Toronto (St. George).I'm passionate about game and full-stack development, and I can't wait to see where the AI revolution takes us next—it's like being part of a sci-fi movie unfolding in real life!
+I'm currently pursuing a Computer Science Specialist undergrad at University of Toronto (St. George).
+I'm passionate about game and full-stack development, and I can't wait to see where the AI revolution takes us next—it's like being part of a sci-fi movie unfolding in real life!
 I'm constantly exploring new technologies and techniques to create innovative solutions.

 Skills: React /Typescript / Python / HTML and CSS / SQL / Java / The C languages / DrRacket / Haskell